 Consist of three subcommittees for Federal Legislation, State Legislation, and Resolutions, each with a subcommittee co-chair for Army and Air;

-Receive direction from the President and/or the Executive Council with regards to appropriate areas of study, inquiry or action relative to proposed or existing legislation, particularly those affecting the interests of the U.S. Armed Forces, the National Guard, the National Guard Association of the United States, and this Association; or subject matter which might properly be addressed by resolution, particularly that affecting the Army National Guard and/or the Air National Guard; and
+Receive direction from the President and/or the Board of Directors with regards to appropriate areas of study, inquiry or action relative to proposed or existing legislation, particularly those affecting the interests of the U.S. Armed Forces, the National Guard, the National Guard Association of the United States, and this Association; or subject matter which might properly be addressed by resolution, particularly that affecting the Army National Guard and/or the Air National Guard; and

-Report to the Executive Council the status of legislation and, for approval, the Committee’s recommendations for any action which might be appropriate for the association to take with regards to said legislation; and those resolutions which the Committee recommends for presentation and adoption by the Annual Conference of this Association.
+Report to the Board of Directors the status of legislation and, for approval, the Committee’s recommendations for any action which might be appropriate for the association to take with regards to said legislation; and those resolutions which the Committee recommends for presentation and adoption by the Annual Conference of this Association.

 Coordinate initiatives and activities with the Adjutant General of New Mexico.